tmservers/tm-server-manager/README.md

 ## Project Structure
 - `tm-server-types`: Provides type abstractions over GBX Remote 2 for use by all other crates or standalone.
-- `tm-server-client`: Implements the GBX Remote 2 protocol to interact with a Trackmania server over xml-rpc.
+- `tm-server-client`: General purpose GBX Remote 2 protocol iplementation.
+Used to interact with a Trackmania server over xml-rpc.
-- `tm-server-bridge`: Implements a so called "sidecar" for spacetimedb taking the role "trackmania server as a db client".
-That means it subscribes to events from the tourney manager instance to control the associated tm server.
+- `tm-server-bridge`: Implements a so called "sidecar" for spacetimedb taking the role of a "trackmania server as a db client".
+That means it subscribes to events from the tourney manager instance to synchronize the state and control the associated tm-server.
-- `tm-tourney-manager`: Implements a spacetimedb module to host and configure Trackmania tournaments in a flexible and as unopinionated interface as possible.
+- `tm-tourney-manager`: SpacetimeDB module to host and configure Trackmania tournaments in a flexible and as unopinionated interface as possible.
-- `tm-tourney-manager-api-{ts|rs}`: Houses the generated types from spacetime in its own module to have a strong versioned dependency for the interface crate.
+- `tm-tourney-manager-api-{ts|rs|cs}`: Houses the generated types from tm-tourney-manager in its own package to have a strong versioned dependency for clients developed for the project.